 Affiliate Disclosure: The following blog post contains affiliate links from Amazon.
 If you click on these links and purchase any product using these links, I may earn an Amazon affiliate commission (at no extra cost to you).
 All the products I recommend in my posts are there because I believe they will help you achieve your goals.

 As I mentioned in the last part of my previous blog post, on any test day you want an excellent performance.
 To do this, you need to take care of yourself.
 Here I share with you 10 ways I practiced self-care in medical school:

-1. Music-> As a Puerto Rican studying medicine abroad, listening to music while cooking, shower, or did pretty much anything, was the norm.
+1. Music-> As a Puerto Rican studying medicine abroad, listening to music while cooking, showering, or doing pretty much anything, was the norm.
 I love listening to salsa, reggeaton, or Rock n’ Roll with my JBL speaker or while using my beats.
-Music helps your express yourself in multiple ways.
+Music helps you express yourself in multiple ways.
 You can sing, dance, or interpret a song and express yourself with it.